christimahu/blahajpi/README.md

 **Blahaj PI** is a content analysis tool designed to help LGBTQIA+ people, particularly transgender individuals, identify potentially harmful social media accounts.

+> What is a Blahaj?
+In Swedish, "Blåhaj" means "Blue Shark".
+This plush companion has become an unofficial mascot within the trans community.
+[Learn more on Wikipedia](https://en.wikipedia.org/wiki/Blåhaj).

 **Coming Soon!**

 This project is currently under development.
 Visit our website for updates: